linxule/Feeback4SolidarityProject/DGov_Score_Framework/Framework_asof_2020_0120.md

 - Organization Effectiveness Evaluation Tool (OEET)
 - Organization Typology Checklist (OTC)

+:memo: The DGAI will be separated into two instruments: 1) Distributed Governance and 2) Decentralized Organizing.

 #### Ecosystem Module

 The Ecosystem Module (EM) is separated into the following components: